zdavidmm/MMM-MyCommute/README.md

 It shows your commute time using Google's **Routes API v2** (requires an API key from Google).

-It is a fork of `mrx-work-traffic` by Dominic Marx. https://github.com/domsen123/mrx-work-traffic
+This is a fork of MMM-MyCommute which is a fork of `mrx-work-traffic` by Dominic Marx. https://github.com/domsen123/mrx-work-traffic

 ![Screen Shot](/../screenshots/MMM-MyCommute-screenshot.png?raw=true "Screen Shot")